tuckyeah/sql-references-join/README.md

 ```

 Now use SELECT to come up with a list of all of the hoarders -
-that's anyone with more than 3 dogs, 4 birds, 5, cats, or 20 fish.
+that's anyone with more than 3 dogs, 4 birds, 5 cats, or 20 fish.

+> HINT: Look up UNION and see what it does.

 ---